-COHD 6375 Practicum in Counseling (3-3-X)
+COHD 6375 Practicum in Counseling I (3-3-X)

-Designed to give the graduate student in Counseling and Human Development supervised experience in counseling.
-Field experiences involving a minimum of 100 clock hours, including a minimum of 40 hours of direct client contact, with a minimum of 2.5 hours of individual and group supervision for a minimum of 10 weeks to fulfill the practicum requirement of the Texas State Board of Examiners of Professional Counselors.
-All practicum students will be assessed a fee for professional liability insurance.
+Designed to give the graduate student in counseling and human development supervised experience in counseling.
+Field experiences involving a minimum of 100 clock hours, including a minimum of 40 hours of direct client contact, fulfill the practicum requirement of the Texas State Board of

+Examiners of Professional Counselors.
+All students will be assessed a fee for professional liability insurance.

-COHD 6376 Internship in Counseling (3-3-X)
+COHD 6376 Internship in Counseling II (3-3-X)

-Designed to give the graduate or post-master's degree graduate student in Counseling and Human Development supervised counseling experience to fulfill requirements of the National Board of Certified Counselors (NBCC), the Council for Accreditation of Counseling and Related Educational Programs (CACREP), as well as state and national licensure board requirements, which will include a minimum of 600 clock hours of supervised counseling experience of which there is a minimum of 240 clock hours of direct service contact, and 2.5 hours of individual and group supervision per week.
+Designed to give the graduate or post-master's degree graduate student in counseling and human development an additional three semester-hours of supervised counseling experience to fulfill requirements of the National Board of Certified Counselors (NBCC), the Council for Accreditation of Counseling and Related Educational Programs (CACREP), as well as state and national licensure board requirements, which will include a minimum of 600 clock hours of supervised counseling experience of which a minimum of 240 clock hours of direct service contact.
 For students seeking School Counselor certification, 160 of the 600 clock hours of field experience are required by the State Board of Educator Certification to be in a school setting.
 Students seeking School Counselor certification must be approved by HSU's Teacher Education Council.
 All Practicum and Intern students will be assessed a fee for professional liability insurance.

-One more course is available as an elective for COHD students seeking school counselor certification.
+One more course will be available as an elective for COHD students seeking school counselor certification.